Rui-San/LAPR2_2023_2024/docs/sprintA/us001/01.requirements-engineering/Readme.md

 >
 > **Answer:** A skill is just a name, can be a composition of words like "Light Vehicle Driving Licence".

+> **Question:**  Does the HRM need to see the confirmation of the sucess of the operation and the skills added or just the sucess of the operation?
+>
+> **Answer:** It will depend on if you opt to insert one skil or a set of skils in a batch.
+Maybe some adaptation needed.

+> **Question:** Is there any other possible outcome like if the HMR does not put the requested data, do I need to ask the user to register a diferent competence?
+>
+> **Answer:** This US is quite simple, at the moment a skill is simply a name.

 ### 1.3.
 Acceptance Criteria